 Discovering a 42-mile Urban Hike Through Denver on Trails

-When I first arrived to Denver, I took out a Denver Trail Map and googled info about Denver’s trails.
+When Chris first arrived in Denver, she took out a Denver Trail Map and googled info about Denver’s trails.
 There wasn’t much.
-I found lots of information about trails on the Front Range, but those within Denver hid within plain sight.
+She found lots of information about trails on the Front Range, but those within Denver hid within plain sight.

-I set out the goal to research, name, and then walk a 42-mile loop around Denver on the Sand Creek Greenway, High Line Canal Trail, Cherry Creek Trail and Platte River Trail.
-Never did I think I’d learn so much, have so much fun, and clarify my purpose in Denver.
-Not only did all three things happen, but I also developed a fabulous perspective on Denver.
-It’s more awesome than I ever imagined.
+Chris set out the goal to research, create a name, and then walk a 42-mile loop around Denver on the Sand Creek Greenway, High Line Canal Trail, Cherry Creek Trail, and Platte River Trail.
+Never did she think she would learn so much, have so much fun, and clarify her purpose in Denver.
+Not only did all three things happen, but she also developed a fabulous perspective on Denver.
+Chris realized Denver was more awesome than ever imagined.

 7 Creeks?
 8 Creeks?
 9 Creeks?

-Before starting out on this 42-mile urban adventure, I had talked extensively with several agencies including Denver Water, Denver Parks and Rec, and even the US Geological Society.
-I asked questions about the terrain, the geography, and the history of the creeks.
-I looked at lots of new and old maps.
-I asked the GIS folks to measure the distance of my proposed route.
-I really wanted to understand exactly how many creeks, rivers or watersheds were in the 42-mile loop and what they were called.
+Before starting out on this 42-mile urban adventure, Chris talked extensively with several agencies, including Denver Water, Denver Parks and Rec, and even the US Geological Society.
+She asked questions about the terrain, the geography, and the history of the creeks.
+She looked at lots of new and old maps.
+She asked the GIS folks to measure the distance of a proposed route.
+She really wanted to understand exactly how many creeks, rivers or watersheds were in the 42-mile loop and what they were called.

-After looking at many maps and doing overlays of several resources, I concluded that within the designated loop flows 9 creeks.
-The problem with the maps is that I couldn’t get all of them into one view.
-I had to make some assumptions about boundaries and where our Denver Regional Trails actually laid within the old street and topo maps of the area.
-After walking the Loop, I made some corrections.
+After looking at many maps and doing overlays of several resources, Chris concluded that within the designated loop flows 9 creeks.
+The problem with the maps is that she couldn’t get all of them into one view.
+She had to make some assumptions about boundaries and where our Denver Regional Trails actually lay within the old street and topo maps of the area.
+After walking the Loop, she made some corrections.

 Lots of Creeks, But Let’s Count the Ones We See

-After looking at the topo map above, I thought I’d be crossing over First Creek, Second Creek, Sand Creek, Coal Creek, Cherry Creek, Dry Creek, Toll Gate Creek, High Line Canal, and Platte River.
-I didn’t.
-But miraculously, I did cross 9 Creeks, and thus I’ll keep the Loop’s name.
+After looking at the topo map above, Chris thought she would be crossing over First Creek, Second Creek, Sand Creek, Coal Creek, Cherry Creek, Dry Creek, Toll Gate Creek, High Line Canal, and Platte River.
+She didn’t.
+But miraculously, did cross 9 Creeks, and thus kept the Loop’s name.
 Ultimately, the 9 Creeks Loop crosses (going clockwise from Sand Creek at Quebec) Sand Creek Greenway, Westerly Creek, High Line Canal, East Toll Gate, West Toll Gate, Toll Gate, Cherry Creek, Goldsmith Gulch, and Platte River.

 Five Very Different Areas

 Each one of the regional trails had a very different personality.
-These trails followed through distinct areas, which I roughly broke into five.
+These trails followed through five distinct areas.

-The orange area along the Sand Creek hosts Stapleton, a reurbanized area created from the old Stapleton airport.
+The orange area along Sand Creek hosts Central Park, an urbanized area created from the old Stapleton airport.
 Here, life exists around major transit areas while relaxing along the Sand Creek.
 Housing, industry, commercial, and transit co-exist in a shared life of action and balance.

-Historically, the Stapleton Airport was put “way out” in Rattlesnake Holler.
-Major thoroughfares grew around it, including Colfax Blvd and Quebec, while railroad continued its western expansion wax and wane.
-Eventually I70 replaced the east-west bound traffic, and the Stapleton neighborhood overtook the airport.
-Thus, once there were warehouses and western distribution centers, now there are homes in what used to be a food desert surrounded by industrialization.
+Historically, Stapleton Airport was put “way out” in Rattlesnake Holler.
+Major thoroughfares grew around it, including Colfax Blvd and Quebec, while the railroad continued its western expansion wax and wane.
+Eventually, I70 replaced the east-west bound traffic, and the Stapleton neighborhood overtook the airport.
+Thus, once where there were warehouses and western distribution centers, now there are homes in what used to be a food desert surrounded by industrialization.

-The yellow area along the High Line Canal brings you from rural Aurora into its fast growing suburbs which abut up against Denver’s retirement area, Windsor Gardens.
+The yellow area along the High Line Canal brings you from rural Aurora into its fast-growing suburbs, which abut up against a Denver retirement area, Windsor Gardens.
 The Canal, although no longer an active distributor of water in this area, stretches 71 miles from Green Valley Ranch to Waterton Canyon.
-The 9 Creeks Loop traverses it for about 12 miles, and mostly along its Denver portion.
+The 9 Creeks Loop traverses it for about 12 miles, mostly along its Denver portion.

-The blue area pulls you onto the Cherry Creek Trail where folks hustle and bustle their way through life via fast bikes, quick walks, and rushing cars.
-Before arriving to the Cherry Creek Trail, Fairmount Cemetery pops up and tells the history of Denver’s dead through tombstones and plots.
+The blue area pulls you onto the Cherry Creek Trail, where folks hustle and bustle their way through life via fast bikes, quick walks, and rushing cars.
+Before arriving at the Cherry Creek Trail, Fairmount Cemetery pops up and tells the history of Denver’s dead through tombstones and plots.

-The purple area helps relieves the busy-ness of the Cherry Creek Trail by giving visual relief via the Denver Urban Arts murals and artwork along the creek.
-You’ll continue through this outdoor art gallery until you reach the Platte River where you’ll turn down river and enjoy all the activity at Confluence Park along what was historically known as “The Bottoms.”
+The purple area helps relieves the busyness of the Cherry Creek Trail by giving visual relief via the Denver Urban Arts murals and artwork along the creek.
+You’ll continue through this outdoor art gallery until you reach the Platte River, where you’ll turn down the river and enjoy all the activity at Confluence Park along what was historically known as “The Bottoms.”